-On the first row are presented two learned latent spaces along with the log of the metric volume element displayed in gray scale for two different data sets.
-The first one is composed of 180 binary disks and rings of different diameters and thicknesses while the second one is composed of 160 samples extracted from the FashionMNIST data set [87].
 The means $\mu{\phi}(x_i)$ of the distributions associated with the latent variables are presented with the crosses and dots for each class.
 As expected, the metric volume element is smaller close to the latent variables since small λ 's were considered (10^{-3} resp.
 10^{-1}).
 A common way to study the learned Riemannian manifold consists in finding geodesic curves, i.e. the shortest paths with respect to the learned Riemannian metric.
 Hence, on the second row of Fig. 2, we compare two types of interpolation in each latent space.
 For each experiment, we pick two points in the latent space and perform either a linear or a geodesic interpolation (i.e. using the Riemannian metric).
-The bottom row illustrates the decoded samples all along each interpolation curve.
+The bottom row illustrates the decoded samples all along each interpolation curve while the third one displays the decoded samples according to the latent space location of the corresponding codes.
 The first outcome of such an experiment is that, as expected, geodesic curves travel next to the codes and so do not explore areas of the latent space with no information whereas linear interpolations do.
 Therefore, decoding along geodesic curves produces far better and more meaningful interpolations in the input data space since in both cases we clearly see the starting sample being progressively distorted until the path reaches the ending point.
 This allows for instance interpolating between two shoes and keep the intrinsic topology of the data all along the path since each decoded sample on the interpolation curve looks like a shoe.
 This is made impossible under the Euclidean metric where shortest paths are straight lines and so may travel through areas of least interest.
 For instance, the affine interpolation travels through areas with no latent data and so produces decoded samples that are mainly a superposition of samples (see the red lines and corresponding decoded samples framed in red) or crosses areas with codes belonging to the other class (see the blue line and the corresponding blue frames).
-This study demonstrates that most of the information in the latent space is contained next to the codes and so, if we want to generate new samples that look-like the input data, we need to sample around them and that is why we elected the distribution in Eq.
-(9).
-Noteworthy is the fact that likewise [63], the prior $\mathcal{N}(0, I_d)$ is now only reduced to a latent code regularizer during training ensuring that the covariances do not collapse to 0_d and the codes remains close to the origin and is never used to generate samples.
+This point is even more supported by the plots in the third row of Fig. 2 where we clearly see that locations with the highest metric volume element are often less relevant.
+This study demonstrates that most of the information in the latent space is contained next to the codes and so, if we want to generate new samples that look-like the input data, we need to sample next to them and that is why we elected the distribution of Eq.
+(5).